-Short wave dissipation and flow interaction due to vegetation is supported.
+Short wave dissipation, long wave dissipation and flow interaction due to vegetation is supported.
 The user can define multiple vegetation species.
-The number of species is set by the keyword nveg.
-In the file referenced by the keyword veggiefile each species is given a name. createdThe properties of each species are summarized in a subsequent file with the name of the species.
-This properties file defines the vegetation parameters ah, Cd, bv and N that represent the vegetation height, drag coefficient, stem diameter and vegetation density, respectively.
-An example of vegetation definition files is:
+The number of vegetation species is set by the keyword nveg.
+Furthermore, two files should be created and specified in the params.txt-file: a vegetation characteristics file (keyword veggiefile) and a vegetation location file (keyword veggiemapfile).

+.
+The veggiefile is a textfile listing the names of the vegetation characteristics files that should be created for every individual vegetation species that should be accounted for.
+These property files contain the vegetation parameters nsec, ah, Cd, bv and N that represent the number of vertical sections, height of vegetation section relative to the bed , the drag coefficient, stem diameter and vegetation density per vegetation section, respectively.
+An example of a set of files describing two different vegetation species is given below.

 veggiefile.txt

-cauliflower

-corn
+seagrass.txt

+mangrove.txt